Esophageal duplication cysts are a type of congenital foregut duplication cyst.

-Patients are generally asymptomatic but may complain of dysphagia due to oesophageal compression.
+Patients are generally asymptomatic but may complain of dysphagia due to esophageal compression.
 They typically present in childhood.

 They are a congenital malformation of the posterior primitive foregut and results from an aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
 They are commonly lined by gastric epithelium.
 This ectopic gastric mucosa is prone to infection, perforation and hemorrhage.

-It mainly occurs in the thoracic oesophagus 4.
+It mainly occurs in the thoracic esophagus 4.

 Well defined soft tissue density in close association with the esophagus.

 On barium swallow, the cyst may cause extrinsic compression of the esophagus.

-Well defined thick walled structure (fluid density) noted along the oesophagus.
+Well defined thick walled structure (fluid density) noted along the esophagus.